-Día 3: Sunrise on the Uyuni Salt Flats – Refugio Villa del Mar
+Day 3: Sunrise on the Uyuni Salt Flats to Comunidad Mallku Villa Mar

 Places you’ll visit on Day 3:

-Day 4: Villa del Mar – San Pedro de Atacama
+Day 4: Villa del Mar to San Pedro de Atacama

 Under ‘What’s Included’ above, we say “basic lodging” and we mean it.
 These are hostels and small hotels that are in basically the middle of nowhere in the desert in Bolivia, in towns that are very poor and lack the infrastructure that most travelers will be accustomed to.
-Please read the descriptions of what each night’s lodging includes, and if you would like a more comfortable/luxurious option, please email us at firstname.lastname@example.org and we will see if the operator can arrange something for you!
+Please read the descriptions of what each night’s lodging includes, and if you would like a more comfortable/luxurious option, please email us at email@example.com and we will be happy to arrange something for you!